haschuele/haschuele/README.md

 # Contact

-Feel free to reach out to me via email at HaileeSchuele@gmail.com or connect with me on LinkedIn (www.linkedin.com/in/hailee-schuele).
+Feel free to reach out to me via email at HaileeSchuele@gmail.com or connect with me on [LinkedIn](www.linkedin.com/in/hailee-schuele).

 # Resume

-Check out my detailed resume [here](link-to-resume.pdf).
-It provides an overview of my skills, work experience, and education.
+Check out my resume [here](https://github.com/haschuele/Resume) for an overview of my skills, work experience, and education.